lnvglr/character-diversion/character-diversion.md

 ## A Platform for Typographic Discourse

-In the world of typography, there's no shortage of discussion.
-Designers and their clients discuss fonts in conferences, creative studios, and online forums.
+The world of typography lives on discussion and debate.
+Designers speak about fonts in conferences, creative studios, and online forums.
 And those discussions have advanced the typographic discourse for decades.
+There is discourse in the world of typography but the platforms do not always provide the appropriate environment and tools.

 _Character Diversion_ can help get a better picture of how people think about certain design decisions, show where people agree and disagree, and link those opinions with the character shapes they refer to.
 This way, _Character Diversion_, creates a better overview over the conversation and with visual referencing enables a more intuitive approach to typographic discourse.

 ### Concept

 In this attempt to build a platform that facilitates typographic discourse, I put my attention to what this discourse needs and what existing platforms are missing.
 To achieve this, I distinguish between two kinds of discourse: (1) type design critique and (2) fundamental questions of where we want to take typography going forward.
 The former is predominantly led by independent type designers, students and enthusiasts (**source?**).
 The latter lives mostly in conferences on type.

+1. Design Critique
+   1. What exists?
+   2. What is missing?
+2. Societal Discourse
+   1. What exists?
+   2. What is missing?

+#### Critiquing letterforms

+#### Discussing future letterforms

+--

 So I set out to design and develop a platform for people to discuss all typographic topics that can be linked to a specific font file.
 This linking is meant to